-- (1) The amounts included in the "Cash" column consist of cash severance and bonus payments.
-The cash severance amount is a multiple of the named executive officer's base salary, determined in accordance with each named executive officer's change of control or employment agreement with Nabi.
-The cash severance amount for Dr. Fahim is \$1,236,944, for Dr. Kessler is \$700,195 and for Dr. Kalnik is \$636,540.
-The bonus amount assumes the bonus earned in the year of termination under the VIP Management Incentive Plan was equal to 100% of the target bonus, and that each of the executive officers received the special additional bonus.
-The bonus amount for Dr. Fahim is \$989,555, for Dr. Kessler is \$385,107 and for Dr. Kalnik is \$350,097. - (2) Represents the value of awards of shares of restricted common stock held by the named executive officer on the date of termination as to which vesting would accelerate. - (3) Consists of (i) the value of continued health and dental insurance plans in an amount equal to \$50,272, \$17,800, and \$20,176 with respect to each Drs.
+- (1) The amounts included in the "Cash" column consist of cash severance payments that are a multiple of the named executive officer's base salary and bonus potential, determined in accordance with each named executive officer's change of control or employment agreement with Nabi.
+The cash severance amount for Dr. Fahim is \$1,236,943, for Dr. Kessler is \$700,195 and for Dr. Kalnik is \$636,541.
+The cash bonus potential amount assumes the bonus earned in the year of termination under the VIP Management Incentive Plan was equal to 100% of the target bonus under their employment agreements.
+The potential bonus amount for Dr. Fahim is \$989,555, for Dr. Kessler is \$385,107 and for Dr. Kalnik is \$350,097.
+The cash compensation set forth in the table also includes amounts payable under the 2012 VIP Management Incentive Plan for achievement of the corporate goals that completion of the Transaction would satisfy.
+The amounts payable under the 2012 VIP Management Incentive Plan, subject to discretionary adjustment by the Compensation Committee and/or adjustment for the period of service in 2012, are \$217,702 for Dr. Fahim, \$101,522 for Dr. Kessler and \$94,906 for Dr. Kalnik. - (2) Represents the value of awards of shares of restricted common stock held by the named executive officer on the date of termination as to which vesting would accelerate.

+- (3) Consists of (i) the value of continued health and dental insurance plans in an amount equal to \$50,272, \$18,800, and \$20,176 with respect to each Drs.
 Fahim, Kessler and Kalnik, respectively; (ii) reimbursement of \$28,800 for automobile allowances payable to Dr. Fahim; (iii) payment of \$30,000, \$18,000 and \$18,000 to Drs.
 Fahim, Kessler and Kalnik, respectively, for financial planning and outplacement expenses, (iv) reimbursement of \$32,910, \$14,050 and \$13,950 for premiums payable under Nabi's Supplemental Executive Retirement Plan and supplemental life insurance policy payable to Drs.
 Fahim, Kessler and Kalnik; (v) matching contributions of \$9,800, \$9,800 and \$9,800 under Nabi's 401(k) Plan payable to Drs.
-Fahim, Kessler and Kalnik; and (vi) for Dr. Fahim, the value of a supplemental disability insurance policy (\$25,534).

-- (4) Reflects reimbursements for Maryland state taxes payable by Dr. Fahim on his taxable income and reimbursements for federal taxes payable by Dr. Fahim on contributions made by Nabi under its Supplemental Executive Retirement Plan.
+Fahim, Kessler and Kalnik; and (vi) for Dr. Fahim, the value of a supplemental disability insurance policy (\$25,534). - (4) Reflects reimbursements for Maryland state taxes payable by Dr. Fahim on his taxable income and reimbursements for federal taxes payable by Dr. Fahim on contributions made by Nabi under its Supplemental Executive Retirement Plan.
 Reflects reimbursements for federal taxes payable by Drs.
 Kessler and Kalnik on contributions made by Nabi under its Supplemental Executive Retirement Plan and supplemental life insurance policies. - (5) In certain circumstances, all amounts payable to Dr. Fahim may be payable upon a single trigger (that is, amounts triggered by a change-in-control for which payment is not conditioned upon the executive officer's termination without cause or resignation for good reason).
 In other circumstances, all amounts may be payable only following a double trigger (that is, amounts triggered only if there is a change-in-control and the executive officer's employment is terminated without cause or the executive resigns for good reason). - (6) All amounts payable to Drs.
 Kessler and Kalnik are payable only upon a double trigger (that is, a qualified termination of the executive's employment within twelve months following consummation of the Transaction).